Afanc/4.5_biologists/README.md

 ![Result Plot for task 2d MLP on the permutated MNIST](src/main/py/mlp//figures/MLP_PermutMNIST_4.5_Biologists__bs_64__lr_0.009__hw_1024__no%20of%20epochs_15.png)

 conclusions on 2d :
-the network seems to perform as well when the data is permuted than when not.
-This must because the network sees patterns that are not "visible" to us (they are, we are just bad at spotting them) - this because the data was always permutated in the same way (thus the dataset has as much information as before, it's just ordered differently).
+the network seems to perform quite as well when the data is permuted as when it is not.
+This probably is because it sees patterns that are not "visible" to us (they are, we are just bad at spotting them), since the data is always permutated in the same way (thus the dataset has as much information as before, it's just ordered differently).

-In the end, a network deals with this permutations easily if it's fully connected (it has an input node for each pixel.
-It performs slightly worse, maybe because some features, like straight lines, become more complex to encode) or if it's a cnn (it sees patterns we don't, and also maybe because it's way more powerful for this task in general).
+In the end, a network deals with this type of permutations easily if it's fully connected (it has an input node for each pixel, order doesn't really matter here).
+It performs slightly worse if it's a cnn, maybe because some features, like straight lines, become more complex to encode.